rmotr-group-projects/itp-w1-bubble-sort/README.md

 # [itp-w1] Bubble Sort

-This project is to reproduce a sorting algorithm called a "bubble sort" using the control flow.
+This project is to reproduce a sorting algorithm called a "bubble sort" using simple control flow structures.
-You will need to use nesting to achieve this:
+You will need to use nested loops to achieve this:

 Read about bubble sort here:
 https://en.wikipedia.org/wiki/Bubble_sort